thisisgurpal/Tiny-Habits/README.md

 To work together on the code as a group we used branches on GitHub and then when merging to the development branch.
 We tried our best to not work on the same files at the same time and whenever we did have merge conflicts we reviewed them as a group.
 Every morning we had a stand up on zoom to discuss how we were getting on with the work and organising what everyone is doing.
 This really helped to prevent conflicts and productivity.
 It was a great team working experience and I'm happy with how we work together.

 # Code examples
-Register a user and Loggin in:
+Register a user and Logging in (Server side):

 ```javascript
 export const registerUser = async (req, res) => {